LeventeBarczyDA/dvp-tutorial/README.md

 | Seller    | :green_book: | :blue_book: | :ledger: |
 | Bank      | :green_book: |             |          |
 | Custodian |              | :blue_book: |          |

+To reiterate, one Node is expected to connect to Multiple domains, as shown in the table above.

 ## What is a DvP on Canton?